 I bet a few of you are wondering a few things…

 Anchovies?!?!
-I know they freak some people out, however, I promise if you don’t mind Caesar Salad dressing or most steak sauces, you are going to be just fine as they both contain this un-loved ingredient.
+I know they freak some people out.
+However, I promise if you don’t mind Caesar Salad dressing or most steak sauces, you will be just fine as they both contain this un-loved ingredient.

 Versions of Green Goddess Dressing…

-- Trader Joe’s makes a version called simply Goddess Dressing, which is made with tahini and is beige in color rather than green.
+- Trader Joe’s makes a version called Goddess Dressing, made with tahini and beige in color rather than green.

-- Annie’s Homegrown, a maker of natural salad dressings and sauces, makes two similar versions, an ovo-lacto-vegetarian variant called Organic Green Goddess Dressing, as well as a vegan version similar to the original called Goddess Dressing.
+- Annie’s Homegrown, a maker of natural salad dressings and sauces, makes two similar versions: an ovo-lacto-vegetarian variant called Organic Green Goddess Dressing and a vegan version similar to the original called Goddess Dressing.

-- Drew’s makes an all natural dressing called Lemon Goddess, made with tahini, soy sauce, lemon, garlic, and chives.
+- Drew’s makes an all-natural dressing called Lemon Goddess, with tahini, soy sauce, lemon, garlic, and chives.

 Green Goddess Dressing

-- 1/3 cup coarsely chopped chervil or flat-leaf parsley
+- ¼ cup chervil or flat-leaf parsley Coarsely chopped

-In a blender, blend Greek yogurt, Dukes Mayo, buttermilk, fresh chives, chopped chervil or flat-leaf parsley, chopped tarragon, lemon zest, juice of 2 lemons, anchovy filets, minced garlic cloves, kosher salt, and freshly ground pepper.
+- In a blender, blend Greek yogurt, Dukes Mayo, buttermilk, fresh chives, chopped chervil or flat-leaf parsley, chopped tarragon, lemon zest, lemon juice, anchovy fillets, minced garlic cloves, kosher salt, and freshly ground pepper.

-Place in the container with tight-fitting lid, refrigerate the dressing for at least 2 hours before serving.
+- Place in the container with a tight-fitting lid, refrigerate the dressing for at least 2 hours before serving.

 - Refrigerate when not in use, will store up to 6 days.